Ananya-Krishna/Adversarial_AI_Attacks/README.md

 ## Adversarial Techniques

 For my own organization, this repository covers a breadth of adversarial techniques and defenses for ML attacks with a few select code implementations.
-This is a highly comprehensive resource meant for **educational purposes** but not an exhaustive list (created Summer 2025).
+This is not an exhaustive list (created Summer 2025).

 ______